Why Machine Data Matters for Retail

 Splunk delivers real-time understanding of what's happening and deep analysis of what's happened across IT systems and infrastructure.
 It uses untapped machine data to identify problems, risks and opportunities and drive better decisions for IT and the business.

-Typical uses cases for Splunk include application management, IT operations management, security and compliance, web intelligence and business analytics.
+Typical uses cases for Splunk include application management, IT operations management, security and compliance, digital intelligence and business analytics.
 Below are just some examples that illustrate the ways in which retailers are using Splunk to gain new levels of operational intelligence.

 Improving Online Store Performance and Uptime